darmyn/network/readme.md

 		--[[
-			the best part about this module when it comes to coupling your client server code is you do not have to explicitely type the topics on the client side if you want autocomplete. self.topics will show autocomplete based on the infered type from the server side declaration of self.topics even on the client :)
+			the best part about this module when it comes to coupling your client server code is you do not have to explicitely type the topics on the client side if you want autocomplete (as shown in the client example above). self.topics will show autocomplete based on the infered type from the server side declaration of self.topics even on the client :)
 		]]
 		print("success")